makerdao/arbitrage-keeper/README.md

 or three steps, technically it could be more but practically it will never be more than three.

-Steps can be executed sequentially (each one as a separate Etheruem transaction, checking if one has been successful before executing the next one) or in one ago.
+Steps can be executed sequentially (each one as a separate Ethereum transaction, checking if one has been successful before executing the next one) or in one ago.
 The latter method requires a `TxManager` contract deployed, its address has to be passed as the `--tx-manager` argument.
 Also the `TxManager`